jamii/imp/diary.md

 black_box(&buffer);
 ```

 I'm talking nanobenchmarks now and any claim to science has long gone out the window, but this is still a useful sanity check.
 Radix sort does 1 read pass and 8 write passes and comes to 30ms per table.
-I can see that even if I removed all the logic, turned off the bounds checks and made the writes totally predictable, it would still cost us (1 * 0.4) + (8 * 1.2) = 10ms just to touch all the memory using these primitives.
+Even if I removed all the logic, turned off the bounds checks and made the writes totally predictable, it would still cost us (1 * 0.4) + (8 * 1.2) = 10ms just to touch all the memory using these primitives.
 That means I don't have much to gain from micro-optimising this code - I would have to change the algorithm to do significantly better.

 Radix join has some other nice properties.
 It only makes one memory allocation (for the buffer).
 The sort time and join time both scale nearly linearly in tests from 1<<10 elements to 1<<29 elements.
 The time is incredibly consistent across different data-sets (the only outlier I've found being perfect ranges like (0..1<<29) which I suspect may be causing cache collisions because the write addresses are always large powers of two apart).
 It fits the bill for a simple, predicable runtime.